 It's so easy.
 All you need is a slab of pork belly or pork shoulder.
 You most probably have the rest of the ingredients: sugar, soy sauce, dark soy sauce, and white pepper powder.

-My mother’s confinement lady taught her this dish.
-Because she had to cook lavish dishes for my mother, the confinement lady didn’t have much time to prepare food for herself.
-So she resort to simple dishes like this.
+My mother's confinement lady taught her this dish.
+Because she had to cook lavish dishes for my mother, the confinement lady didn't have much time to prepare food for herself.
+So she resorts to simple words like this.

 - Chopping board + knife

 - Wok/pan with lid + stove

 - 300 g pork belly, sliced into 1.5 cm strips

 - Step 1 PREP: Chop pork into 1.5 cm strips.